JetBrains/intellij-sdk-docs/topics/reference_guide/color_scheme_management.md

 If those are not defined explicitly or if all the attributes are empty (undefined), it will search them using the `DEFAULT_KEYWORD` key.
 If neither is defined, it will further fall back to a default scheme.

-Text attribute keys can be chained, for example you can define another key as:
+Text attribute keys can be chained, for example, you can define another key as:

 ```java
 static final TextAttributesKey MY_PREDEFINED_SYMBOL =